lashoun/upgraded-fefates-randomizer/README.md

 should do the trick.
 The instructions can look daunting but once you understand how it works it takes fewer than 5 minutes to do.
 Some experience with Python and/or tinkering with files will obviously help though.

-0. Begin by either cloning the repository or downloading the zip.
+0. Begin by either cloning the repository or downloading and extracting the zip.
 1. First, choose which version of Fates you want to play:
     - _Vanilla Fates_: for copyright-related reasons, you will have to dump your own romfs.
 Follow the instructions in thane89's original readme below.
     - _Gay Fates_: _Vanilla Fates_ patched with vastly expanded supports ([original thread here](https://gbatemp.net/threads/fire-emblem-fates-expanded-same-sex-marriage-patch-wip.416109/)).
 This is very welcome since randomization doesn't touch supports.
 Extract `fates_gay_decompressed.7z`.